Drones: what’s the real threat?

 - Espionage – collecting information from a site that could reveal sensitive or classified

 - Physical attack – a terrorist seeking to use a UAV to mount an attack against a site (carrying a weapon, improvised explosive, chemical or biological device).

 - Digital information theft – use of a UAV to gain proximity and access to wireless

 - Digital disruption – use of a UAV to gain proximity to networks to deploy malware.

 But what can we do?

 Cundall’s security team are experts on assessing the individual risks to clients and can analyse the existing risks being enhanced with the use of UAVs.
 Once these risks have been identified, the team can work with clients to provide a tailored solution to mitigate threats and increase general security of a building/facility.

-If you would like further information on the above or have any specific questions, please don’t hesitate to contact Darren Wood.
+If you would like further information on the above or have any specific questions, please don’t hesitate to contact our security team.